 In Wolves in the Walls, the result is a linear story interspersed with non-linear moments.
 Not a film, not a game, but something in-between.

 Curious for more?
 Read more on the subject here

-The next installments of my series of articles on Wolves in the Walls will appear here in due time.
-These will cover topics such as immersive theater and why VR storytellers have the potential to be the purest superheroes.
+The last installment of my series of articles on Wolves in the Walls will appear here in due time.
+It will explain why VR storytellers have the potential to be the purest superheroes.

 Get to know the theory a bit more here: What Distinguishes an Interactive VR Film from a VR Game?